What It’s Like to Visit an Existential Therapist

 Read: What your therapist doesn’t know

-Existentialist philosophy evolved into a methodology in the post-war years, as therapists in different corners of the globe began using its principles to inform their practice: After being freed from a concentration camp, Viktor Frankl wrote Man’s Search for Meaning in 1946, and coined “logotherapy” as a method of creating meaning.
+Existential philosophy evolved into a methodology in the postwar years, as therapists in different corners of the globe began using its principles to inform their practice: After being freed from a concentration camp, Viktor Frankl wrote Man’s Search for Meaning in 1946, and coined logotherapy as a method of creating meaning.
 Rollo May brought this European perspective to America in the 1950s, giving it a more optimistic flair focused on the vastness of human potential, and called it the “existential-humanistic” approach.
-And in 1980, Irvin Yalom defined those four “givens” of the human condition—death, meaning, isolation, and freedom—that have become the basis for the field.
-Today, there remain several different branches of existential therapy—but they all help clients face existential givens head on, so that they can move towards a more “authentic” and free existence.
+And in 1980, Irvin Yalom defined the four “givens” of the human condition—death, meaning, isolation, and freedom—that have become the basis for the field.
+Today there remain several different branches of existential therapy, but they all help clients face existential givens head on so that they can move toward a more “authentic” and free existence.

-Dr. Orah Krug, an existential therapist and the director of clinical training at the Existential-Humanistic Institute in San Francisco, gave me an example of how existential therapy can help.
+Orah Krug, an existential therapist and the director of clinical training at the Existential Humanistic Institute in San Francisco, gave me an example of how existential therapy can help.
 She had a client who was eating lunch with her daughter when a car crashed right into the room.
-No one was badly hurt, but for years, the client couldn’t let go of her anger at the driver—until Dr. Krug helped her realize that she wasn’t just angry at the driver.
+No one was badly hurt, but for years the client couldn’t let go of her anger at the driver—until Krug helped her realize that she wasn’t just angry at the driver.
 She was angry that she had no control to stop bad things from happening.
 “And here’s the place where she got to that deep acknowledgement … We cannot protect ourselves from life’s vicissitudes,” Krug told me.
 “They just happen.
 And to pretend that we can is dangerous.”

 I tend to ruminate heavily—too heavily—on the existential.
-I worry constantly that my life isn’t meaningful; that I’m not putting my limited years to good use; that I could be doing more, that I could be more.
-It’s in between the busy moments, after I finish a task, or say goodbye to a friend, or wake before my alarm in the dark hours of the morning, that I feel it most: time slipping through my fingers.
+I worry constantly that my life isn’t meaningful, that I’m not putting my limited years to good use, that I could be doing more, that I could be more.
+It’s in between the busy moments—after I finish a task, or say goodbye to a friend, or wake up before my alarm in the dark hours of the morning—that I feel it most: time slipping through my fingers.

 I was immediately intrigued when I first heard about existential therapy.
-But when my editor suggested I actually go to an existential therapy session myself, I found I was secretly eager to see if it could really help me, as a person and not just a journalist.
+But when my editor suggested I actually go to an existential-therapy session myself, I found I was secretly eager to see if it could really help me, as a person and not just as a journalist.

 When I stepped into Jane’s small office, I felt like I was entering someone’s home; the floor was carpeted, the lighting warm.
-After I sat stiffly down in Jane’s rather Freudian chaise, she asked me what I’d like to talk about.
+After I sat down stiffly in Jane’s rather Freudian chaise, she asked me what I’d like to talk about.

 Read: The virtues of isolation

-I told her that lately, my anxiety about time passing has been getting worse.
-That I’m in my twenties, and finding myself in the midst of a quarter-life crisis—trying to figure out what makes a meaningful life, debating what I should prioritize, aware that any small decision could change my entire course.
-That I obsessively scan Wikipedia pages to see how old my favorite writers were when they first published.
+I told her that lately my anxiety about time passing has been getting worse; that I’m in my 20s, and finding myself in the midst of a quarter-life crisis—trying to figure out what makes a meaningful life, debating what I should prioritize, aware that any small decision could change my entire course; that I obsessively scan Wikipedia pages to see how old my favorite writers were when they first published.

 I told her how isolated those fears make me feel, even though I know my friends are grappling with similar concerns.
 And because I was seeing an existential therapist, after all, I let myself really dive into that.
 “I can’t get around the fact that we’re all trapped in our own heads,” I said.
 “That I can never really access any one else’s internal experience.”